Krull (film)

 Development on the film began in 1980, when Columbia Pictures President Frank Price gave producer Ron Silverman the idea to produce a fantasy film.
-An international co-production of the United Kingdom and the United States, Krull was released in July 1983.
+Krull was shot in England at Pinewood Studios and on-location in Italy and Spain.
+Nick Maley designed the creature and prosthetic makeup effects seen in the film.
+The film score was composed by James Horner and performed by the London Symphony Orchestra.

+Krull was released in the United States on July 29, 1983, and in the United Kingdom later that December.
 The film was a box-office bomb upon release, and critical opinion has been mixed, both upon release and in retrospect.
-Numerous reviewers have highlighted its visual effects and soundtrack, while several critics have criticized its plot as being derivative and nonsensical.
-The film has gone on to achieve cult film status.
+Reviewers have highlighted its visual effects and soundtrack, while others have criticized its plot as being derivative and nonsensical.
+In the years since its release, the film has developed a cult following.